Does Bipolar Get Worse With Age? A Look at the Latest Research

 What Can Help?

-• Medication: Mood stabilizers and antipsychotics are key medications for bipolar disorder.
-Lithium, a main mood stabilizer for bipolar, has been found to have neuroprotective properties that may protect the brain from aging-related damage.
+Medication: Mood stabilizers and antipsychotics are key medications for bipolar disorder.
+Lithium, a main mood stabilizer for bipolar, has been found to have neuroprotective properties (when at a therapeutic dose) that may protect the brain from aging-related damage.
+Lithium increases the levels of proteins that support brain cell growth.
+It also stimulates neurogenesis (the production of new neurons).
+Second-generation antipsychotics (SGAs) like quetiapine and olanzapine have also been found to be neuroprotective in animal studies.